levlaz/100-days-of-code/r1-log.md

 ### R1D21 5/25/2020
 I migrated ManagerManager from sqlite to postgresql and deployed it to run on a server so I can access it from the outside world.
 I don't trust my own security enough to put it out in the world outright, so I am still accessing this via tunnel.

+### R1D22 5/26/2020
+I added a bunch more models to ManagerManager and started working with more generic views.
+Generic views are a great concept and remove a lot of the boilerplate.
+They are not necessarily simple though.
+Its arguably a mistake to jump straight into class-based/generic views without fully understanding the underlying mechanics.
+However, I feel OK just pushing through.
+This is my 2nd or 3rd attempt at making ManagerManager work and I am more motivated by "good enough" software than "good software" at this point.